Phonon dressing of a facilitated one-dimensional Rydberg lattice gas: Facilitated Rydberg dynamics

 \subsection{Experimental considerations}

 The perturbative expansion of the displacement operator in powers of $\kappa/\omega$ and the assumption of a coherent Rydberg cluster dynamics set certain constraints on the energy scales entering Hamiltonian~(\ref{eq:full_ham}) as well as the coherence time.
 In the following we will discuss whether these can be met in current experiments.
 Hamiltonian (\ref{eq:full_ham}) is the sum of three terms, with $\Omega$, $\kappa$ and $\omega$ as the respective energy scales.
-A necessary condition for the perturbation theory to be valid is that $\omega \gg \Omega > \kappa$.
-Besides requiring $\kappa$ to be the smallest energy scale in the system, this set of inequalities also demands the trap frequency $\omega$ to be much larger than the Rabi frequency $\Omega$.
+A necessary condition for our perturbation theory to be valid is that $\Omega,\kappa \ll \omega$, demanding that the trap frequency $\omega$ is much larger than the Rabi frequency $\Omega$ and the spin-phonon coupling constant $\kappa$.
 The trap frequency indeed measures the spacing between the zero-phonon band and the higher energy bands, while $\Omega$ determines the width of the zero-phonon band.
-This inequality then ensures that the band with zero phonons remains well separated from the higher energy bands, avoiding undesired effects due to band mixing.
+The inequality $\Omega \ll \omega$ then ensures that the band with zero phonons remains well separated from the higher energy bands, avoiding undesired effects due to band mixing.
+The inequality involving $\kappa$ and $\omega$ is on the other hand necessary for the perturbative expansion to be valid.
+Both $\Omega$ and $\kappa$ are independent quantities, meaning that the derivation of the effective Hamiltonian~(\ref{eq:H_eff}) is rigorous in both situations where $\kappa$ is larger or smaller than $\Omega$.
+This is due to the fact that the displacement operator~(\ref{eq:displacement}), that we expand perturbatively, depends on the ratio $\kappa/\omega$, but not on $\Omega$.
 Furthermore, in order to legitimately describe the coherent dynamics of phonon dressed Rydberg spin clusters with the effective Hamiltonian~(\ref{eq:H_eff}), the time scales involved therein must be considerably shorter than the Rydberg atom lifetime.
 Therefore --- denoting with $\Gamma$ the decay rate of the Rydberg state to other atomic states --- the perturbative expansion turns out to be valid once

 is satisfied.
-However, the perturbation treatment is found to be surprisingly accurate even when some of these conditions are not strictly met: as shown in Fig.~\ref{fig:bands}, the agreement between the numerical diagonalization of the Hamiltonian~(\ref{eq:full_ham}) and the eigenvalues of the effective Hamiltonian~(\ref{eq:H_eff}) is excellent even though the zero-phonon band is close to the higher energy bands.
+However, the perturbation treatment is found to be surprisingly accurate even when some of these conditions are not strictly met: as shown in Fig.~\ref{fig:bands}, where the trap and Rabi frequencies are chosen such that $\omega = 8 \, \Omega$, the agreement between the numerical diagonalization of the Hamiltonian~(\ref{eq:full_ham}) and the eigenvalues of the effective Hamiltonian~(\ref{eq:H_eff}) is excellent even though the zero-phonon band is close to the higher energy bands.

 Next, we estimate the magnitude of the spin-phonon coupling constant, Eq.~(\ref{eq:kappa}), for a system of \isotope[87]{Rb} atoms.
 Assuming van der Waals interaction ($\gamma = 6$) among Rydberg atoms, this reduces to